tooxie/tooxie.github.com/_posts/2013-08-29-lets-build-a-framework.md

 I don't see how thread-local-storage can be implemented in userland without Node's support.
 Maybe I'm just missing something.

-I don't have a clear answer for this questions.
-Your feedback would be really useful for me.
+Your feedback on this issues would be really useful for me.

 ## What do you think? ##